sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.09-randomisation.md

 useless, but let me assure you that it's one of the most powerful parts of Sonic Pi.
-If you stick at it you'll learn how to rely on the deterministic nature of Sonic Pi's randomisation as a fundamental building block to your compositions and live coded DJ sets.
+If you stick at it you'll learn how to rely on the deterministic nature of Sonic Pi's randomisation as a fundamental building block for your compositions and live coded DJ sets.

 # A Random Melody